-The Communications Technicians are assigned to the radio shops located throughout all seven divisions as well as the Virginia State Police Headquarters.
-They provide maintenance of all public safety communications equipment for the State Police and the 21 STARS agencies including but not limited to: radio transmitter sites, boats, speed detection devices, mobile and portable radios, mobile data terminals and in-car video systems.
+The Communications Technicians are assigned to the radio shops throughout all seven divisions and the Virginia State Police Administrative Headquarters.
+They provide maintenance of all public safety communications equipment for the State Police and the 21 UARC STARS Agencies, including but not limited to radio transmitter sites, boats, speed detection devices, mobile and portable radios, mobile data terminals, and in-car video systems.
 Communications Technicians are also responsible for verifying the operational readiness of the electronic equipment in all newly outfitted vehicles.
-Also performing equipment operational checks of radio installations in re-issued vehicles for VSP and 21 UARC Agencies, including addressing drive-up repair issues.
-The shops located at SPHQ perform preventative maintenance and repairs on communications equipment including mobile & portable radios, digital vehicle repeaters and VDOT Mobile radios and checks/prepares equipment for the Installation Facility and Field Radio Shops, providing materials and technical support to Field Radio Shops and assists with asset management for new equipment, as well as surplus of old equipment.
+The shops also performed equipment operational checks of radio installations in re-issued vehicles for VSP and 21 UARC Agencies, including addressing drive-up repair issues.
+The shops located at SPHQ perform preventative maintenance and repairs on communications equipment, including mobile & portable radios, digital vehicle repeaters, and VDOT Mobile radios, and checks/prepares equipment for the Installation Facility and Field Radio Shops, providing materials and technical support to Field Radio Shops and assists with asset management for new equipment, as well as surplus of old equipment.
 The Mobile Radio Shop also prepares communications equipment for special events.